e-butik/Gittern/README.md

 * Support for the commit tree entry type (i.e. submodules)
 * Making the Gittern\Entity\GitObject\User class into an interface
 * Support for all kinds of [Git Treeishes](http://book.git-scm.com/4_git_treeishes.html)
+* Support for updating the reflog when moving a branch head

 ## Technical docs - What does the different kind of classes do?